‘Danny Dangle’: Fishing line-tangled seagull rescued from light pole in Virginia

-NORFOLK, Va.
-(WAVY) — The notion of saving kittens from trees is nothing new, but what about saving an entangled seagull from a light pole?
+The notion of saving kittens from trees is nothing new, but what about saving an entangled seagull from a light pole?
+KTLA’s sister station WAVY reports.

 First responders got a call last week about an incident involving a seagull in the city and went to help.
 When they got to a power pole, they looked up and saw an unlikely sight.